btkling/dotfiles/README.md

 I need something more than gnu stow since I (have to) do windows development too.

 # Notes
+- How to manage conflicts?
-Should we `rm -rf` before copying? need to ensure that if things are removed they don't linger in the source or destination
+    - Should we `rm -rf` before copying? need to ensure that if things are removed they don't linger in the source or destination

 # TODO:
 - [ ] get all configurations committed initially